Arche Resonance Theory

 1.4 What Remains

-Spacetime has been derived.
-Its 3+1 dimensional structure, its metric signature, and the structural distinction between space and time all follow from the geometry of CP3 and the role of θ as the rotation parameter.
-What remains is to show how the gauge structure of U(3), established in ART Part1 - TUM Section 16, decomposes under the constraints that 3+1 dimensional spacetime imposes, yielding the physical forces.
+Spacetime has now been derived in structural outline.
+Its 3+1 dimensional form, its metric signature, and the distinction between space and time follow from the geometry of CP3 and from the role of θ as rotation parameter.
+The next task is to show how the gauge structure of U(3), established in ART Part1 - TUM Section 16, decomposes under the conditions imposed by 3+1 dimensional spacetime and yields the physical forces.

 Section 2: The Gauge Structure of Physical Forces

-Two geometric structures have now been independently derived.
+Two geometric structures have now been derived independently.
 ART Part1 - TUM Section 16 established U(3) as the symmetry group of the tiling, acting on the CP2 subspace defined by the Arche-Delta's three vertices within CP3.
 Section 1 of the present volume established three real spatial dimensions as the positional parts of the three complex coordinates of the affine patch of CP3.
-These two structures, the internal symmetry of the tiling and the geometry of three-dimensional space, have different origins and different characters.
-The physical forces emerge from both, not from either alone.
+These structures arise from different sources and play different roles.
+Physical forces emerge only when both are taken together.

 2.1 Two Independent Sources of Symmetry

 U(3) is the internal symmetry of the tiling.
-It acts on the three complex axes of the CP2 subspace, transforming between Archeonic expressions while preserving the relational structure of the tiling.
-It is a symmetry of the frequency domain, prior to the distinction between position and momentum that the Kähler structure introduces.
+It acts on the three complex axes of the CP2 subspace, transforming between Archeonic expressions while preserving the relational form of the tiling.
+This is a symmetry of the frequency domain, prior to the distinction between position and momentum introduced by the Kähler structure.
 Its generators are the nine independent parameters of unitary transformations of C3: eight from SU(3) and one from U(1).

-The three spatial dimensions are the extension dimensions of the geometric domain.
-They form a three-dimensional real space R3.
+The three spatial dimensions form a three-dimensional real space R3.
 The natural symmetry group of R3 is SO(3), the group of continuous rotations about an origin.
-SO(3) has three generators, corresponding to the three independent planes of rotation in three dimensions.
-It is not a subgroup of U(3): it acts on the real positional structure of the geometric domain, while U(3) acts on the complex internal structure of the tiling.
-They are geometrically independent.
+SO(3) has three generators, one for each independent plane of rotation in three dimensions.
+It does not sit inside U(3).
+The former acts on the real positional structure of the geometric domain; the latter acts on the complex internal structure of the tiling.

 The simply connected covering group of SO(3) is SU(2).
-These groups have the same Lie algebra and the same three generators, but SU(2) is the appropriate symmetry when the full phase-space structure has spinorial character, that is, when a full 4π rotation rather than 2π is required to return to the original state.
+These groups share the same Lie algebra and the same three generators.
+SU(2) becomes the correct symmetry once the full phase-space structure carries spinorial character, so that return to the original state requires a 4π rotation instead of a 2π rotation.

 The affine patch of CP3 is a complex space.
-The spatial dimensions are the real parts of complex coordinates, which means each spatial position is paired with a momentum degree of freedom in a symplectic structure.
-A state in the geometric domain is therefore not a point in R3 alone but a point in phase space C3, whose positional projection is R3.
+The spatial dimensions are the real-numbered parts of the three complex coordinates, and each spatial axis is paired with a frequency degree of freedom in a symplectic structure.
+A state in the geometric domain is therefore not merely a point in R3.
+It is a point in 3, whose positional projection is R3.

-A continuous rotation of the spatial dimensions by 2π in R3 corresponds, in the full complex phase space, to a rotation that picks up a phase from the imaginary momentum coordinates.
-The symplectic pairing between position and momentum means that a 2π spatial rotation is not the identity transformation on the full phase-space state: returning to the original spatial position does not return the momentum structure to its original configuration.
+A continuous rotation of the spatial dimensions by 2π in R3 corresponds, in the full complex space, to a rotation that acquires phase from the imaginary frequency coordinates.
+The symplectic pairing between spatial extension and internal frequency prevents a 2π spatial rotation from acting as the identity on the full geometric state.
+The spatial orientation returns, while the internal frequency structure does not.
 A full 4π rotation is required for the complete state to return to itself.
-The geometric domain therefore carries spinorial character intrinsically, as a consequence of the symplectic structure of CP3, and SU(2) is the correct covering symmetry rather than SO(3).
+The geometric domain therefore carries spinorial character intrinsically, as a consequence of the symplectic structure of CP3, and SU(2) is derived as the appropriate covering symmetry.

 2.3 The Generator Count